7 Things You’re Not Doing for Your Skin But Should

 Gone are the days of falling asleep before washing your face.
 For a flawless complexion, it’s important to establish an evening skincare routine that cleanses, nourishes, and moisturizes your skin.
 Ideally, a nightly skincare routine will include using makeup remover, a gentle cleanser, toner, and moisturizer.

-“I use Image Vital C Hydrating Facial Cleanser and splurge on Creme del La Mer Facial Moisturizer before bed," says Katie.
+“I use the Image Vital C Hydrating Facial Cleanser and splurge on La Mer’s Facial Moisturizer before bed," says Katie.
 "I tend to use sheet or clay masks more in the summer months when I'm sweating more and traveling.”
 Katie takes a preventative approach to her nightly skincare routine to thwart blemishes and the signs of aging.
 “I never used to wash my face before bed,” says Katie.
 “Now I see it as a form of self care, rather than a chore.”
-She uses Kate Somerville Anti Bac™ Acne Clearing Lotion and InstaNatural Retinol Serum on alternating nights to minimize blackheads and promote healthy collagen production.
+She uses Kate Somerville’s Anti Bac™ Acne Clearing Lotion and InstaNatural’s Retinol Serum on alternating nights to minimize blackheads and promote healthy collagen production.

-If you’re anything like me, you’re always looking to try the latest best sellers and new arrivals in skincare.
-It can take some trial and error to find products that work for you, but constantly switching up your night cream, face oil, and acne treatment doesn’t give the products a chance to produce visible results.
+Because skincare is not one-size-fits-all, it can take some trial and error to find products that work for you.
+Constantly switching up your night cream, face oil, and acne treatment won’t give the products a chance to produce visible results.

-You need to use most products for at least a month to see a difference, since average cell turnover is 28 days.
+It takes most products at least a month to show signs of change as the cycle of cell turnover is 28 days.
 Serums, like vitamin C and hyaluronic acid, can take up to six to eight weeks to brighten your complexion.
-Retinol in particular is known to cause redness and peeling at first, which many people mistake as an allergic reaction.
+Retinol, in particular, is known to cause redness and peeling at first, which many people mistake for an allergic reaction.
 They throw the product away before giving it a chance to work its magic to bust acne, reduce scarring, and minimize the signs of aging.

 After cleansing and moisturizing your face, liberally apply broad-spectrum sunscreen with zinc oxide all the way up to your hairline and down your neck.
 Allow the sunscreen to soak in for a few minutes before putting on your makeup.
 “After applying vitamin C serum I use Coola Moisturizing Face Sunscreen SPF 30 followed by Benefit Hello Flawless Oxygen WOW Brightening Makeup,” says Katie.
 “My foundation has SPF 25 so I feel like I’m really protecting my skin.”